Clubhouse app lets Thailand pro-democracy protesters speak freely | DW | 24.02.2021

 The app is like "a smaller-scale protest, but if we disagree with something, we can just raise our hand.
 It is interactive and helps spread ideas at a much faster pace," she added.

-Developed by California-based software company Alpha Exploration Co, Clubhouse is an interactive audio-chatting app which allows users to enter live chat rooms.
+Developed by California-based software company Alpha Exploration Co, Clubhouse is an interactive audio-chatting app that allows users to enter live chat rooms.

 Users listen in or join a conversation by raising their virtual hands to join the stage.
 The chatrooms disappear when the discussions end.